-Management Measure Measurable Goals Annual Report Requirement - Yes/No Were all corrective actions plans reviewed in accordance with established procedures?
-As indicated in the PIE plan, the permittee must educate public employees, businesses, and the general public concerning the hazards and damage to water quality associated with illegal dumping and connections to the storm sewer, and the improper disposal of waste.
-The Measurable Goals and Annual Reporting requirements for this management measures are located in subparts 4.2.1.1 & 4.2.1.3 As indicated in the Public Involvement/Participate MCM (see subpart 4.2.2), the permittee must Encourage and promote citizen reporting of illegal spillage, dumping, or otherwise disposal of materials into the MS4 storm sewer system by developing and implementing a public reporting system e.g. hotline.
-The Measurable Goals and Annual Reporting requirements for this management measures are located in subpart 4.2.2 d.
-Receiving streams.
+Annual Report Requirement

+- ) Requirement

+Yes/No Were all

+olans reviewed in

+accordance with established

+pr procedures?

+As indicated in the PIE The Measurable Goals and Annual

+plan, the permittee Reporting requirements for this

+must educate publicmanagement measures are locatedemployees, businesses,in subparts 4.2.1.1 & 4.2.1.3

+and the general public

+concerning the hazards

+and damage to water

+quality associated with

+illegal dumping and

+connections to the

+storm sewer, and the improper disposal of

+waste.

+As indicated in the The Measurable Goals and Annual

+Public Reporting requirements for this

+Involvement/Participate management measures are located

+MCM (see subpart in subpart 4.2.2

+4.2.2), the permittee must Encourage and

+promote citizen

+reporting of illegal

+spillage, dumping, or

+otherwise disposal of

+materials into the MS4

+storm sewer system by

+developing and

+implementing a public reporting system e.g.

+hotline.